qgis/QGIS-Documentation/docs/training_manual/vector_classification/classification.rst

    Now our landuse polygons are colored and are classified so that areas with the same land use are the same color.

 #.
-If you wish to, you can change the fill color for each landuse
+If you wish to, you can change the symbol of each landuse
    area by double-clicking the relevant color block in the :guilabel:`Layers` panel or in the :guilabel:`Layer Properties`
    dialog: